arslandaim-hub/OmegaPlayer/README.md

 #### SILKY SMOOTH VIDEO PLAYBACK

   Optimized for large files: Open 4K and Ultra HD videos without lag.
-  Advanced Buffering: Zero-stutter playback with smart loading technology.
+  Advanced Buffering: Zero-shutter playback with smart loading technology.
   Gesture Controls: Swipe left for brightness, right for volume, and horizontal to seek.
   Zoom & Aspect Ratio: Toggle between Fit, Stretch, and Zoom modes instantly.
   Background Play: Keep listening to your videos even when the screen is off.